Table of Contents

 How many times has your child asked you an issue that you could easily answer?
 Instead of answering the question, ask them an issue reciprocally to assist them to pick from their critical thinking skillset: The following are suggested questions always to ask “Why did an event happen?
 What’s happening here?”

-“Who else would know the solution, why would their answer be that?” albeit the solution isn’t correct, respond with “that’s interesting,” and ask “why they think their answer is correct?”
+“Who else would know the solution, why would their answer be that?” albeit the solution isn’t correct, respond with “that’s interesting,” and ask “why do they think their answer is correct?”
 “I am interested in listening to why you think this happens this way… “What would are you doing to unravel this problem?”
 “How can we discover more information to deal with or answer this?”

 Help children develop hypotheses.